lahm3d/FACET/README.md

 ### Configuration file

 Under FACET folder you should see `config.ini` file and it can be opened in any text editor.
-At present, we recommend modifying the configurations under `[paths and flags]` and leaving other values as defaults.
+At present, we recommend modifying the configurations under `[paths and flags]` and `[logging]`, and leaving other values as defaults.
 In future, additional documentation and usage on other parameters and variables will be provided.

 `.INI` syntax instructions are provided in the file as well.
 Lastly, carefully review the file before executing FACET code.